swcarpentry/git-novice/01-backup.md

 The "untracked files" message means that there's a file in the directory that Git isn't keeping track of.
-We can tell Git that it should do so like this:
+We can tell Git that it should do so using `git add`:

 ~~~
 $ git add mars.txt
 ~~~

-and check that the right thing happened like this:
+and then check that the right thing happened:

 ~~~
 $ git status